Fontanellato: History

 The territory corresponding to today's Fontanellato was already inhabited during the Bronze Age, as demonstrated by the studies carried out by Luigi Pigorini at the end of the 19th century.
 It was later colonized by the Romans.
 The toponym Fontanellato probably derives from the medieval "Fontana Lata" (large spring), with reference to the natural springs of the plain that can still be observed today in the Lower Parma area; the same water ditch, still present around the Sanvitale fortress, is to be associated with these spring phenomena.

-A massive reclamation took place shortly after the year 1000 by the Cistercian monks of the nearby abbey of Fontevivo.
-Starting from 1100 Fontanellato found itself at the center of the struggles between the nascent municipalities along the Via Emilia; the first nucleus of the castle dates back to that time: in 1124 the first defensive tower of the village was erected by the Pallavicinos.
-In 1145 Fontanellato was sold by Oberto Pallavicino to the town of Piacenza; subsequently it changed hands several times, until 1386, the year in which Antonio Sanvitale became feudal lord.
+A massive reclamation took place shortly after 1000 by the Cistercian monks of the nearby abbey of Fontevivo.
+Starting from 1100, Fontanellato found itself at the center of the struggles between the nascent municipalities along the Via Emilia; the first nucleus of the castle dates back to that time: in 1124 the first defensive tower of the village was erected by the Pallavicinos.
+In 1145, Fontanellato was sold by Oberto Pallavicino to the town of Piacenza; subsequently it changed hands several times, until 1386, the year in which Antonio Sanvitale became feudal lord.
 In the early years of the 15th century, the management of the territory, the fortress, the infrastructures and the legislative, judicial and executive system of the Fontanellatese territory was entrusted on an operational level to the mayor of Azarino Platoni.

-The Sanvitale family maintained a close link with the village for more than five centuries: only in 1948 Giovanni Sanvitale sold the castle to the municipal administration, which subjected it to complete restoration, transforming it into an important tourist attraction, home to fairs, exhibitions and events.
+The Sanvitale family maintained a close link with the village for more than five centuries: only in 1948 did Giovanni Sanvitale sell the castle to the municipal administration, which subjected it to complete restoration, transforming it into an important tourist attraction, home to fairs, exhibitions and events.